SaiyaraOishi/tic-tac-toe-swe-18/README.md

 **PLEASE FOLLOW THIS PROPERLY.**
 PLEASE DO NOT FOLLOW THESE STEPS UNTIL THE DRAFT IS FINAL.
 1. Create a branch in this repository with your two-digit Student ID and Nickname.
-   1. For example, Tanvir's branch should be 01-fahim.
+   1. For example, Fahim's branch should be 01-fahim.
 Use all lowercase characters.
    2. There is a hyphen in between your ID and name.
    3. If your ID is one digit, use a leading zero.
 2. Create a folder in the `solutions` folder with the same as your branch name.
 Write everything in this folder only.